 - Age & life stage — Teenagers often need up to 10 hours; older adults may feel rested with slightly less.

-- Lifestyle — Intense training, stressful work, or travel can increase your need for deep rest.
+- Lifestyle — Intense training, high-stress jobs, or frequent travel can increase your need for deep rest.

 - Health & recovery — Illness, mental strain, or burnout often call for extra hours.

 Instead of forcing a fixed schedule, listen to how your body responds.
-If you wake refreshed without an alarm and stay energized all day, you’re close to your ideal amount.
+If you wake refreshed without an alarm and stay energized all day, you’re already close to your ideal amount of sleep.

 Sleep Needs by Age – The Official Guidelines